maxshafer/shafer-research-group/content/home/2_welcome.md

 widget: hero # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
 weight: 20 # Order that this section will appear.
-title: |
-  We study the evolution and genomics of sleep variation across ~~fish~~ animals
 hero_media: lufubu.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.